100 percent injury compensation in Scotland: your guide

 Full injury compensation in Scotland means recovering every legal penny you are entitled to, with the right solicitor fee structure determining how much of that settlement you actually keep.

-Details |
+Point Details

-General and special damages combined, reduced only by proven contributory negligence. |
+Definition of full compensation General and special damages combined, reduced only by proven contributory negligence.

-Independent medical reports and contemporaneous documentation determine your claim’s value. |
+Evidence is everything Independent medical reports and contemporaneous documentation determine your claim’s value.

-Insurers’ first offers routinely undervalue claims before the full injury picture is known. |
+Avoid early offers Insurers’ first offers routinely undervalue claims before the full injury picture is known.

-The limitation period is strict; missing it ends your right to claim compensation entirely. |
+Act within three years The limitation period is strict; missing it ends your right to claim compensation entirely.

 Why I think most claimants leave money behind without realising it